tony-resendiz/astrobee/README.md

 TODO
 - figure out if it can render a model twice from the same file
-- flesh out testing
+- better testing for Astrobee and AstrobeeDemoMenu
-- setup linter